ruoso/borboleta/README.txt

 Controller.
 The Model represents the data for the Actor and implements the hooks necessary for the "Observer Pattern" to be implemented.

+Each mode is started via the controller, which spawns the threads for the model and the view, when the game switches mode, the controller notifies the view and model thread to stop.

 The Model:

 The Model works in a separate thread and will receive and respond to